psi-consortium/psi/doc/PSI/PSI-ICD/schema/ResourceCandidateRef.md

 # ResourceCandidateRef

-ResourceCandidate is an entity that makes a resource specification available to a catalog.
-A ResourceCandidate and its associated resource specification may be published - made visible - in any number of resource catalogs, or in none.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | id | string | N/A | Yes |